How to grow Lavender

 Thought of as a quintessentially English plant, Lavender is part of the genus Lavandula with about 25 species many found in the Mediterranean and warm climates.

 Given its origins, Lavender needs good drainage and a sunny spot.
-If the ground tends to be wet select one of the hardiest varieties of lavender, see below for info about which are the hardiest.
-Lavenders do well in dry spots, ideal for Mediterranean planting schemes, gravel gardens and in containers on a patio or balcony, always provided there is sun.
+If the ground tends to be wet select one of the hardiest varieties of lavender, see below.
+Lavenders do well in dry spots, ideal for Mediterranean planting schemes, gravel gardens.
+This also makes lavender ideal to grow in containers on a patio or balcony, always provided there is sun.

 To plant Lavender, dig a hole about 3/4 inches bigger than the plant you have purchased and tease out the roots.
-This means using your hands to gently loosen the roots.
+This means using your hands to loosen the roots.
 Plant at the same level so that the soil from the potted plant is the same as the earth.
 Water well and firm it in so it's secure with no air pockets.
+If the soil is heavy, dig a large hole and mix with horticultural grit, to aid drainage.

-If your garden conditions are not ideal, you can improve the drainage, by adding horticultural grit, (sold at garden centres.)
-If your ground is heavy with clay it can become waterlogged in winter.
+Lavender hates wet conditions especially over winter.
+You can add horticultural grit, (sold at garden centres.)
+If your ground is heavy or a clay soil, it can become waterlogged in winter.
 These conditions will necessitate a gravel trench to create a greater area of free draining soil.
-Even so you many have more success growing Lavender in containers.
+You many have more success growing Lavender in containers.

-My garden is exposed to wet winters and even with this preparation, at the end of the Winter my lavender looked very sorry for itself as per the image.
-This lavender picked up over the summer, others suffer so badly they become compost.
+In one of my gardens the soil was very wet.
+Even with preparation, at the end of the Winter my lavender looked very sorry for itself as per the image.
+This lavender picked up over the summer, but some plants suffered so badly they become compost.
 I persist in growing Lavender because I love the scent of Lavender, but now they are all growing either in containers and a wall.

 If your soil is wet, an alternative is to grow Nepeta in the borders and plant Lavender in containers.

-One other possibility is to grow a Lavender said to be more tolerant of wetter conditions.Lavender 'Havanak I have planted in my garden, which has streams and is close to the water table.
-I planted it in a raised walled area.
-It did emerge from the winter wet in better shape so worth a try, and a nice-looking lavender.
+When I had a garden in the Pennines, I planted it in a raised walled area.
+It did emerge from the winter wet in better shape, so worth a try, and a nice-looking lavender.

 How to Prune Lavender

 Grown in the right conditions, Lavender needs little care.
 It does not need feeding or frost protection.
-The only pruning it needs is a trim in late summer cutting off the spent flowers and into the green growth of the plant to create a good shape for next year.
+The only pruning required is a trim in late summer cutting off the spent flowers and to create a good shape for next year.
 This will also help to prevent the plant from getting leggy.

 How Hardy is Lavender?

-If your garden conditions are a long way from the Mediterranean ideal, the best Lavender to plant would be one of the Lavandula x intermedia varieties.
 English Lavenders are all described as H5 hardy (explanation about hardy plants) and the French lavender is also described as H5, but it is much more border line in areas of cold and wet winters.
-If you don't have ideal conditions, with ground which can get waterlogged, but would love to give Lavenders a try, your best chance is careful soil preparation to drain away as much water as possible, or plant in pots/walled garden to create drier conditions.

 Lavender plants are a short-lived perennial; up to 10 years in perfect conditions, but they often become leggy, woody and with bald spots after a few years in less than ideal conditions.